vkayy/vkdb/README.md

   .whereTagsContain({"tag1", "value1"})
   .sum()
 };

+test_db
+  .run("CREATE TABLE temp TAGS tag1, tag2;")
+  .runFile(std::filesystem::current_path() / "../examples/vq_setup.vq")
+  .runPrompt()
+  .clear();
 ```

-note that, for now, executing directly from strings/files only applies to interpreter-based execution (see the first two examples). this will be updated very soon.
+again, note that execution using `vkdb::VQ` (see the first two examples) only executes on a default interpreter database. however, using the `vkdb::Database::run...` interface (see last two examples) will execute on the called database. this is recommended!

 ## how does it work?